Meet the cast of Netflix’s Sex Education season two

 Who’s Olivia?
 Olivia is one other member of the Untouchable clique and is shut buddies with Ruby and Anwar.

 What else has Simone Ashley been in?
-Ashley has had minor roles on reveals comparable to Broadchurch and Casualty, along with a really small position within the movie Pokemon Detective Pikachu.
+Ashley has had minor roles on exhibits equivalent to Broadchurch and Casualty, along with a really small function within the movie Pokemon Detective Pikachu.

 Chaneil Kular performs Anwar

 Who’s Anwar?
-The ultimate member of the Untouchables, Anwar is likely one of the few overtly homosexual characters at Moordale, alongside Eric.
+The ultimate member of the Untouchables, Anwar is among the few overtly homosexual characters at Moordale, alongside Eric.

 What else has Chaneil Kular been in?
-Intercourse Training is Kular’s largest position up to now, however he’s additionally made temporary appearances on Docs and Amazon Prime Video collection Informer.
+Intercourse Schooling is Kular’s largest function up to now, however he’s additionally made transient appearances on Docs and Amazon Prime Video sequence Informer.

 JoJo Macari performs Kyle

 Who’s Kyle?
-Kyle is Aimee’s boyfriend and a member of the Moordale Quiz Heads group.
+Kyle is Aimee’s boyfriend and a member of the Moordale Quiz Heads crew.

 What else has JoJo Macari been in?
-Along with Intercourse Training, Macari has appeared in TV reveals comparable to Harlots, The Irregulars and Endeavor.
+Along with Intercourse Schooling, Macari has appeared in TV exhibits equivalent to Harlots, The Irregulars and Endeavor.

 James Purefoy performs Remi Milburn